forestgrape/coronavirus/index.md

 * Clinical observations well annotated and as complete as possible.
 Interpretation and analysis are nice to have but not necessary.

 #### easy readable
-Data are ideally have a common used format (e.g. csv) on a public api (e.g. github repository/rest api), are annotated and contain a readme with the specifications what and how is measured.
+Data are ideally have a common used format (e.g. csv) on a public api (e.g. GitHub repository/rest api), are annotated and contain a readme with the specifications what and how is measured.